The best way to find out is to have an honest conversation about your sex life with a doctor you trust.

 How does PrEP work?

 PrEP, short for “pre-exposure prophylaxis,” is the practice of using antiretroviral drugs to prevent HIV infection.
-Truvada is the brand name of the drug given for PrEP.
-Truvada is made up of two drugs: Emtricitabine and tenofovir, which are known as inhibitors.
+Truvada and Descovy are the brand names of the drugs given for PrEP.
+Truvada is made up of two drugs: Emtricitabine and tenofovir, and Descovy is made up of Emtricitabine and tenofovir alafenamide.
 They work specifically by blocking HIV reverse transcriptase, an enzyme that allows the virus to make more copies of itself.

 How effective is PrEP at preventing HIV?